Kuji Sea Cliffs

 I was familiar with the name Hattori Hanzo as a figure from Japanese history and the leader of the Iga ninja.
 I think most Japanese would be familiar with the name as well, although probably wouldn’t know much beyond his characterization in film and video games.
 The Hanzo Company website describes Hanzo as a samurai who could kill with a single stroke, protect the emperor, and unify of the country.
 While I would certainly give kudos to these folks for coming up with an original moniker, the bio on Mr. Hanzo is not quite how things went down in the waning days of the 16th Century.
 Or, as we used to say in the old neighborhood, that’s not quite your cat.

 I would also give props to Mr. Hanzo for his staying power as a pop culture icon.
-I mean, how many sixteenth-century warlord sidekicks end up in Quinten Terentino movies running sushi bars in Okinawa, or as a bad-ass video game character who now rebrands himself as a logistics guy in central Indiana?
+I mean, how many sixteenth-century warlord sidekicks end up in Quinten Terentino movies running sushi bars in Okinawa, or as a bad-ass video game character rebranding himself as a logistics guy in central Indiana?
 Now that’s what I would call a diversification!

 Needing a break from the exhausting work of writing humorless prose, I stopped in at the new Staba out front of Mr. Hanzo’s place of business to see if they had my favorite Nitro Cold Brew.
 They did and I sat down to enjoy my view of corn stubble waiting to become a warehouse.
 When at S&B, I try to be polite and not stare at the purple hair, neck tattoos, or laptop hobos, but it’s hard work.
 Having been a “hobo” myself, I know the exact timing required to purchase something before they call the cops.
 As I sipped my joe, I glanced to my left and saw a dark figure hunched over what looked to be battle plans depicting troop positions and castle walls.
 And was that a wakizashi blade at his waist?
 Nah, couldn’t be.
 I grabbed my nitro and headed for the door reminding myself that we were, after all, in Avon, Indiana.